 If you file your taxes as married filing jointly, both your and your spouse's earnings count when determining your income.

-If you file as married filing separately, generally only your own income counts.
-However, under the REPAYE Program, your spouse's income must be factored in unless you are unable to access information about their income or are separated.
+If you are married and file separately, generally only your income counts.
+However, under the REPAYE Program, your spouse's income must be factored in unless you cannot access information about their income or are separated.

-Your monthly payments could rise substantially after marriage if your spouse has higher earnings than you and/or doesn't bring much student loan debt into the marriage.
+Your monthly payments could rise substantially after marriage if your spouse has higher earnings than you or doesn't bring much student loan debt into the marriage.

 Determine Your Family Size